Saint Augustine's University (North Carolina): Challenges and controversies

-In October 1991, Allan Cooper, a White political science professor, filed discrimination charges against St. Augustine's with the Equal Employment Opportunity Commission (EEOC), alleging racially motivated discrimination and retaliation during his application for tenure, which had been denied.
+In October 1991, Allan Cooper, a white political science professor, filed discrimination charges against Saint Augustine's with the Equal Employment Opportunity Commission (EEOC), alleging racially motivated discrimination and retaliation during his tenure application, which had been denied.
 Receiving further retaliation after filing charges, Cooper sued the college, president Prezell Robinson, and vice president Dwight Fennell; an April 1993 federal court ruling awarded him over $560,000 in damages.
 Subsequently, Leslie Ross, a former student of Cooper's who had been subpoenaed to testify on her professor's behalf, along with Thomas Shepherd, Cooper's former colleague who had supported him, separately charged the college, Robinson, and Fennell with retaliation.
 Ross, who never graduated due to emotional distress from the retaliatory actions against her, was awarded $180,000 in damages in January 1997.

 In April 2006, the institution settled a workplace sexual harassment lawsuit after a former campus police dispatcher filed suit with the EEOC for alleged sexual assault by the college's former police chief.
-Along with a financial penalty, St. Augustine's was required to enact a sexual harassment policy and provide annual training for employees.
-In April 2011, the institution barred a student, Roman Caple, from commencement exercises for an allegedly negative comment he had made on the college's Facebook page, concerning management of tornado damage.
+Along with a financial penalty, Saint Augustine's was required to enact a sexual harassment policy and provide annual training for employees.
+In April 2011, the institution barred a student, Roman Caple, from commencement exercises for an allegedly negative comment he had made on the college's Facebook page concerning management of tornado damage.
 Caple sued the college and President Dianne Suber, alleging she and other administrators had violated his rights of free expression by retaliating against him for his remarks.
 After Caple filed his suit, the college reportedly continued its retaliation by barring him from homecoming celebrations that October.
-The case was settled out of court that December to Caple's satisfaction, and resulted in the Foundation for Individual Rights and Expression (FIRE) including St. Augustine's in its 2012 list of the "12 Worst Colleges for Free Speech."
+The case was settled out of court that December to Caple's satisfaction, and resulted in the Foundation for Individual Rights and Expression (FIRE) including Saint Augustine's in its 2012 list of the "12 Worst Colleges for Free Speech."